richafnu/Viva/Viva/glint/communicate/results-rollout-templates.md

 Dear [Manager first name],​

-By now, you should have accessed your [Survey name] survey results and scheduled your initial conversation with your team.
+By now, you've seen your [Survey name] survey results and scheduled your initial conversation with your team.
 Conversations about feedback can be challenging. -Planning helps you feel prepared and get the most value from your team conversations.​

 How do you effectively share survey results and involve your team to prioritize Focus Areas and identify solutions?
-Use [Viva Glint’s ACT Conversation Guide](/viva/glint/setup/quick-guide-manager-doc-pitfalls) to help you prepare and facilitate your discussion:​
+To help you prepare and facilitate your discussion, use [Viva Glint’s ACT Conversation Guide](/viva/glint/setup/quick-guide-manager-doc-pitfalls):

 - **Acknowledge** where we are​
 - **Collaborate** on where we want to go​